WiMoVE-OSS/docs/docs/setup/ansible_setup.md

     You can use arbitrary model names.
 The `directory` variable for a host only has to match the directory name in `roles/access-points/files` to get the correct binary.

-## Generate OpenWrt configuration files
+## Generate OpenWrt Configuration Files

 Since each AP is different, you need different configuration files for each model.
-For this reason, we do not provide complete configuration files APs but rather guide you how to create them yourself.
+For this reason, we do not provide complete configuration files but rather guide you how to create them yourself.

-1. Go to the web interface of one of your APs running OpenWRT and configure a WPA2-PSK wireless network for each radio you wish to use.
+1. Go to the web interface of one of your APs running OpenWrt and configure a WPA2-PSK wireless network for each radio you wish to use.
 You can set any SSID and password, you will overwrite them in a minute.
 Make sure to press save at the end.
 2. Open an SSH console to the AP and run

     ```bash